Table of Contents

 Thirty years ago the area was a quiet fishing village with a narrow meandering sidewalk that served as its main street.
 Today this destination retains its traditional charm while offering first class amenities.
 A few docks jut out from the shore leaving an uninterrupted view of the Caribbean Sea and unimpeded routes for walking.
 Dozens of islands off the Placencia coast make for exotic day trips and romantic overnights.
 Below the surface whether by snorkel or scuba, divers will discover forests of coral and schools of colorful fish including the biggest of them all the, majestic whale shark.

-Fly fishers look for the picky permit in search of a Grand Slam while hardly kayakers paddle from one postcard island to the next.
+Fly fishers look for the picky permit in search of a Grand Slam while hardy kayakers paddle from one postcard island to the next.
 For more leisurely island hopping climb aboard a luxury catamaran complete with a captain and catering staff.

 Watch Belize Placencia Video – A Bike Ride Through The Village

 The people of Placencia remain its greatest asset.
 A microcosm of the nation at large, in Placencia you would find every ethnic group including Latinos, Garifunas, Creoles, Maya,, Mennonite, East Indian and Chinese and of course hundreds of North American and European immigrants.
-For the visitors this means an experience that is unabashedly authentic.
-In Placencia no one remains of stranger for very long.
+For visitors this means an experience that is unabashedly authentic.
+No one remains of stranger for very long.
 From your first very first of footstep in the sand you are a welcome member of the community.
 Check out our Top Ten Things To Do In Placencia.